Lu Dingyi: Biography

 During the Yan'an Rectification Movement, Lu Dingyi wrote Our basic view for journalism, which was considered the basis for Chinese communist journalism.
 In 1943 he was appointed head of the CCP Central Propaganda Department, a post he held until 1952 and then again from 1954.
 He was elected CCP Central Committee member in 1945.

 The Communist Party's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
 The campaign sought to eliminate shamanic ritual practices, reform shamans into productive workers, and to promote public health and hygiene.
 During this campaign, Lu dispatched Liberation Daily journalists to cover the trials of shamans and called on doctors of traditional Chinese medicine, doctors of Western medicine, schoolteachers, and other educated individuals to help promote modern medicine among the people and to encourage them to avoid shamanic practices.

 A political commissar in the PLA, Lu Dingyi gave important contributions to the revolutionary struggle in Shaanxi along with other top leaders like Mao Zedong, Zhou Enlai and Ren Bishi, according to his official biography.

 After the establishment of the People's Republic of China, Lu Dingyi was deputy chairman of the Culture and Education Committee of the Central People's Government from 1949 and member of the Standing Committee of the National People's Congress from 1954.
 At the 8th Party Congress in 1956, he was re-elected a CCP Central Committee member and promoted to Politburo alternate member, concurrently serving as secretary of the CCP Secretariat from 1962.
 In 1957 and 1960, he accompanied major Party leaders Mao Zedong, Liu Shaoqi and Deng Xiaoping to international meetings of communist parties held in Moscow.
 His main political activity was in the cultural front, as he directed cultural criticism campaigns.

+On 27 April 1956, at an enlarged meeting of the Politburo, Lu argued that scholarship and the arts should be allowed to develop through free debate rather than administrative fiat; Mao endorsed the proposal in his summing-up the next day, and Chen Boda suggested the slogan by which it became known.
+On 26 May 1956 Lu delivered the report "Let a hundred flowers bloom, let a hundred schools of thought contend" at Huairen Hall in Zhongnanhai to an audience of natural scientists, social scientists, physicians, writers and artists.
+He called for academic and technical questions to be kept strictly separate from political ones, for scholars not to be labelled politically for their views, and for freedom of independent thinking, of debate, of creation and criticism, and to express, maintain and reserve one's own opinions.
+In 1958 he promoted the founding of the first rural vocational secondary school in the People's Republic, in Hai'an, Jiangsu.